Terms of Reference

 It has overall responsibility for all matters concerning veterinary nurse training, post-qualification awards and the registration (listing) of qualified veterinary nurses.
 (View full terms of reference)

-The VN Council comprises veterinary nurses, veterinary surgeons, lay people and industry group representatives - details of whom are provided below.
+The VN Council comprises veterinary nurses, veterinary surgeons and lay people - details of whom are provided below.
 The veterinary surgeons are drawn both from RCVS Council and appointments made by the VN Council.

 Annette Amato (T 020 7202 0713, E email@example.com)